January 13, 2026: Small, local airports critical in a storm, wildfire, or an earthquake

 One might draw the conclusion that investing in critical infrastructure, including local and regional airports, as part of any emergency climate response strategy should be part of our security plans and infrastructure budgets.

 Unlike our international airports, local and regional airports are generally owned and operated by local governments, who face cost downloads from senior government and expanding demands for investment in other community services.
-Today, many of those airports face significant financial hurdles as airport infrastructure (pavement, electrical, and subsurface drainage) are at the ends of their normal lifecycle.
+Today, many of those airports face significant financial hurdles as airport infrastructure (pavement, electrical, and subsurface drainage) now exceed their normal lifecycle.
 As the infrastructure degrades, the airports become more restricted in their ability to support emergency air response such as wildfire fighting or airlifts.

 Senior governments in Canada at both the provincial and federal levels need to re-assess the value proposition provided by local and regional airports in the context of the growing threat of natural disasters – wildfire, flooding, and earthquakes – and commit to investing in that aspect of airport infrastructure.
 At the airports themselves, the airport masterplan and business plans, need to incorporate the opportunity to support emergency aviation activities, including fixed and rotor wing movements and parking, emergency response personnel accommodations and logistic facilities, fueling and other supplies, as well as maintenance.